pustoFrankYang/HanPolyJS/README.md

 - [x] Search multiple characters (or together with romanizations)
 - [x] Interprete the formatting symbols in the sqlite, like those form gray font (`*x*` bold, `|x|` gray)
 - [x] Add 切韻通俗擬音
+- [ ] At least add other standards to trad, to be compatible to like 鋭 銳 (weird tho)
 - [ ] `Yitizi` npm package see usage in qieyun-autoderiver.
 - [ ] Variants of Han: Make switches for 不轉化, 僅繁簡 and 異體
+- [ ] Add "only show Han from 廣韻"
+- [ ] Also show results (from Qieyun.js) when SQLite not loaded
 - [ ] Highlight languages selected from a checkbox
 - [ ] Other ways to display, e.g. jp, kr, vn scripts, IPA
 - [ ] Better ways to search on the romanizations